AuxStudio/react-native-simple-components/README.md

 - [x] CountIcon         -   A small notification type icon that contains a count value.
 - [x] DeleteButton      -   A small close button (used internally).
 - [x] HeaderBar         -   A header component that accepts status bar styles, text and left and right icons.
+- [x] IconTextRow       -   A row with icon and text justified with space-between
 - [x] InfoBlock         -   A common title and description patterned component.
 - [x] Input             -   A text input component with all the bells and whistles.
 - [x] InputBar          -   A combination of the Input and HeaderBar components that can be used as a search/chat input bar.